telerik/blazor-docs/knowledge-base/animationcontainer-close-on-outside-click.md

 ## Description

-If I click outside of the Animation Container, the control doesn't collapse like other popup components.
-You have to manually click to on the toggle button.
-How to close the Animation Container with a user click outside of it?
+When I click outside of the AnimationContainer, the control doesn't collapse like other popup components and you have to manually click the **Toggle** button for the component to do so.
+How can I enable the AnimationContainer to close with a user clicks outside of it?

 ## Solution

+To achieve the desired scenario:

 1. Set a custom `Class` for the AnimationContainer to distinguish its HTML element in JavaScript code.
 1. When you open the AnimationContainer with `ShowAsync()`, [call a JavaScript function](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-javascript-from-dotnet) and [subscribe](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) to the `click` event of the [`documentElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/documentElement).
-1. In the JavaScript `click` handler, get the [event `target`](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event) and check if it is [inside or outside](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) the AnimationContainer.
-Use the CSS Class from step 1.
+1. In the JavaScript `click` handler, get the [`target`](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event) event and check if it is [inside or outside](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) the AnimationContainer.
+Use the custom CSS `Class` from step 1.
 1. If the target is outside, [call a .NET method from the JavaScript code](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-dotnet-from-javascript) that will close the AnimationContainer.
 1. When closing the AnimationContainer from JavaScript, [detach](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) the `click` handler from step 2.

->caption Close AnimationContainer on outside click
+>caption Close the AnimationContainer upon an outside click

 ````CSHTML
 @inject IJSRuntime js